Data Science In Marketing – How Much It’s Worth And Where To Get Trained

 NOTE: This blog contains affiliate links that allow you to find the items mentioned here and support the channel at no cost to you.
 While this channel may earn minimal sums when the viewer uses the links, the viewer is in NO WAY obligated to use these links.
 Thank you for your support!

-Hi, I’m Lillian Pierson, Data-Mania’s founder.
+Hi, I'm Lillian Pierson, Data-Mania's founder.
 We welcome you to our little corner of the internet.
-Our mission is to help technology leaders & entrepreneurs make more money with less effort and hassle.
+Data-Mania offers fractional CMO and marketing consulting services to deep tech B2B businesses.

 We are 100% committed to you having an AMAZING ✨ experience – that, of course, involves no spam.